OET Writing Sample Letters for Nurses

 Springfield

-I am writing to refer Mr. John Carter, a 55-year-old patient with type 2 diabetes mellitus, for your specialist management due to recent difficulties in controlling his blood glucose levels.
+I am writing to refer Mr John Carter, a 55-year-old patient with Type 2 diabetes, for specialist assessment due to ongoing difficulty in maintaining stable blood glucose levels.

-Mr. Carter was diagnosed with diabetes in 2018 and has been managed with insulin therapy.
-He also has hypertension, controlled with lisinopril 10 mg daily, and obesity (BMI 32).
-Over the past month, he has experienced recurrent hypoglycemic episodes, with a recent blood glucose reading of 3.2 mmol/L. His insulin dose was adjusted last week, and dietary counselling has been advised to address his weight and glucose control.
-However, his condition remains unstable.
+Mr Carter was diagnosed in 2018 and has been on insulin therapy.
+His medical history includes hypertension, managed with lisinopril 10 mg daily, and obesity (BMI 32).
+Over the past month, he has experienced several episodes of hypoglycaemia, the most recent recorded at 3.2 mmol/L. His insulin dosage was recently adjusted, and dietary counselling was advised; however, his condition remains unstable.

-I would appreciate your assessment of Mr. Carter’s diabetes management and recommendations for optimizing his treatment plan.
-Please get in touch with me at 555-1234 if you require any additional information.
+I would appreciate your expert review of his diabetes management and further recommendations for optimizing his treatment plan.
+Please contact me on 555-1234 if additional information is required.

 Yours sincerely,